 - Breast contour and shape irregularities

-- Damage to deeper structures such as nerves, blood vessels, muscles, and lungs can occur and may be temporary or permanent
+- Damage to deeper structures such as nerves, blood vessels, muscles, and lungs can occur and may be temporary or long-lasting

 - Allergies to tape, suture materials and glues, blood products, topical preparations or injected agents